gottacatchenall/ms_map_territory_sdm/manuscript.md

 given the rise of species distribution modeling as both a field of study and imperative for ecosystem management over the last several decades.
-But, species are composed of discrete objects---individual organisms that occupy points in space and which move through time.
+But, species are composed of discrete objects---individual organisms that occupy points in space that move through time.
 The location of every individual organism of a particular species at a particular time is an observable value, which we could feasibly write down.